 Organizers: Harry Brumleve, do you want to help? :-) Sponsors Code Talent - They give us a great place to present, pizza, and beer!
 HyprLoco - They give us beer, too!

 Hear Tracy Allison Altman [@UglyResearch (https://twitter.com/UglyResearch)] talk about a landmark behavioral economics paper, Tversky and Kahneman's Judgment under Uncertainty: Heuristics and Biases (https://people.hss.caltech.edu/~camerer/Ec101/JudgementUncertainty.pdf).
-Their insights challenged conventional thinking about decision-making, and inspired radical new approaches in cognitive science, choice architecture, and software design.…
+Tracy will share how this paper has influenced her work, and what it tells us about bias in algorithms and AI.
+The authors' insights challenged conventional decision-making, and inspired new approaches to cognitive science, choice architecture, social policy, and software design.…

 You don't have to read the paper beforehand ... just show up and take it all in! :-)